openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 #######

-Because the user interface can change rapidly and frequently, and because it is very expensive for translation teams to re-create screen shots, the documentation team uses screen shot images sparingly.
+Because the user interface can change rapidly and frequently, and because it is very expensive for translation teams to localize screen shots, the documentation team uses screen shot images sparingly.

 ..
 Add to images section: guidelines for created images such as flowcharts, diagrams.
 What standard tools should we/can we use?
 Ultimately would be good to have a library of styled graphics, shapes, etc. for consistency.

-.. contents:: Section contents
+.. contents:: Section Contents
    :local:
-  :levels: 1
+   :depth: 1

 ***************
 Resources